David Hewlett: Personal life

 Hewlett married actress Soo Garay in 2000; they divorced in 2004.
 He married Jane Loughman in 2008.
-They have one child.
+They have a son born in 2007.
 Hewlett's younger sister is actress Kate Hewlett.
 She has appeared on Stargate Atlantis as Rodney McKay's sister, Jeannie Miller, multiple times in the series.
 When he's not filming, Hewlett volunteers as a parent sponsor of a school PC/Tech club for kids interested in 3D printing, programming and repurposing tech equipment.